 Provides a tabulation by subsection and section with project totals for each work element

-EXHIBIT K: FINAL BUILDING EVALUATION REPORTREHABILITATION/RELOCATION PLANS, AND PROJECT COPE OF WORK
+EXHIBIT K: FINAL BUILDING EVALUATION REPORT, REHABILITATION/RELOCATION PLANS, AND PROJECT COPE OF WORK

 Applicable to Rehabilitation Projects Only

 For projects that involve the rehabilitation of existing buildings, applicants must provide an engineering assessment of the buildings.
 In rehabilitating properties, developers may encounter unforeseen issues that can delay, increase the cost of, or even halt rehabilitation.
 To avoid this, the Department requires that a third-party engineer complete an assessment of the property.